 The concept of trampling something is an act of disdain or contempt.
 The reversionist who harks back to Old Testament sacrifices commits a blatant act.
 The image of trampling “the Son of God underfoot” is extremely stark; the idea is disdain.
 It is a palpable violation of the Sovereign Son of God and contempt for His work on the cross as sacrifice.

 “Counted” is human judgment.
 These Jewish believers were not using divine revelation in their attempt to go back to Old Testament sacrifices.
 His blood sacrifice was an “eternal covenant” with the Father (He 9:20; 13:20).

-The phrase “blood of the covenant” comes from Exodus 24:8 (LXX) and cited previously Hebrews 9:20.
+The phrase “blood of the covenant” comes from Exodus 24:8 (LXX), cited previously in Hebrews 9:20.

 by which he was sanctified [set apart] a common thing,

 “Sanctified” (set apart) here is positional sanctification or justification.
-The Grammar indicates that the believer arrived at a specific point (aorist) when they were justified, and that it was God who sanctified him (passive voice) and that it was an actual event in time (indicative mood).
+The Greek indicates that the believer arrived at a specific point (aorist) when he was justified, and that it was God who sanctified him (passive voice), and that it was an actual event in time (indicative mood).
 It was a finished event, not something yet to be done.
 Thus, the phrase “he was sanctified” refers to the conversion of a genuine believer (He 2:11; 10:10, 14) and not to the progression of sanctification.